alexec/spec/cloudevents/formats/avro-turbo-format.md

 The Avro Format for CloudEvents defines how events attributes are expressed in the [Avro 1.9.0 Specification][avro-spec].

-This differs from the [Avro format](avro-formad.md) in that it optimized for performance.
+This differs from the [Avro format](avro-formad.md) in that:

+- It is optimized for performance, preferring a more compact representation.
+- Only supports spec version 1.0 (any changes to spec version, requires changes to Avro schema, which changes the finger-print).

 ## Table of Contents